The Engineering ToolBox Web Google

 Heat Gain from Lights

-The heat gained from lights in a modern office or production area may be of an significant amount.
-Heat emitted to the room depends on
+Heat gain from lights in modern office or production areas may be of significant amount.
+The heat emitted from lights to the room depends on

-The preferred light level in a room depends primarily on the type of activity.
-For common office work the level may be in the range of 500 - 1000 lux.
+The light level in a room depends primarily on type of activity.
+For typical office work the level may be in the range 500 - 1000 lux.

-Unless special arrangements as local cooling or air outlets through the lighting equipment are used, the electric power to the lights are converted to heat emitted to the room.
-Required electric power to achieve a recommended light level can be estimated as
+Unless special arrangements as local cooling or air outlets through the lighting equipment are used, the electric power to the lights are converted to heat transferred to the room.
+Required electric power to achieve recommended light level can be estimated

 P = b / (ηe ηr ls) (1)